-The right@home program is available to families living in Logan, Beenleigh and Browns Plains who have accessed either Logan or Beaudesert Hospital for antenatal services.
-You can also choose to take up the right@home program up to six weeks after you have had your baby and been discharged.
+The right@home program is available to families living in the Logan, Beenleigh and Browns Plains, Pine Rivers and Caboolture areas.
+You can start right@home program anytime from 20 weeks of pregnancy until six weeks after you have had your baby and been discharged from hospital.

 Do I need a referral?

-You will need a formal referral to access this service.
+You will need a formal referral from your midwife, GP or child health nurse to access this service.

 How do I get a referral?